 TREAT TB provides technical assistance to national TB programs to improve TB control.
-In the Philippines, TREAT TB is providing a comprehensive package of technical assistance to support national scale-up of the standard short treatment regimen for multidrug-resistant TB (MDR-TB).
+From October 2016 to March 2019, TREAT TB provided a comprehensive package of technical assistance to the Philippines National TB Program to support national scale-up of the standard short treatment regimen for multidrug-resistant TB (MDR-TB).

-Tuberculosis is a major public health problem in the Philippines, and MDR-TB is a particular challenge, with an estimated 15,000 cases in 2015.
+Tuberculosis is a major public health problem in the Philippines, and MDR-TB is a particular challenge, with an estimated 18,000 cases in 2018.
 Treatment outcomes for MDR-TB are typically worse than those for patients with drug-sensitive TB, in significant part due to the length of treatment and the potential for adverse effects from second-line medications.

-Our work includes in-depth, onsite technical assistance for clinicians and program managers focused on responding to clinical and programmatic challenges encountered during the national scale-up of the SSTR, training doctors, nurses and other healthcare workers on clinical management of MDR-TB, strengthening the country’s pool of trainers, and capacity building in operational research.
-TREAT TB has also advised on the NTP’s implementing guidelines for the SSTR and designed a comprehensive data quality improvement plan to improve reliability of program data.
+Our work included in-depth, onsite technical assistance for clinicians and program managers focused on responding to clinical and programmatic challenges encountered during the national scale-up of the SSTR, training doctors, nurses and other healthcare workers on clinical management of MDR-TB, strengthening the country’s pool of trainers, and capacity building in operational research.
+TREAT TB also advised on the NTP’s implementing guidelines for the SSTR and designed a comprehensive data quality improvement plan to improve reliability of program data.